DbbHobo/You-Dont-Know-Me/React/【2】React初始化和挂载.md

 ): $FlowFixMe {
   // 【省略代码...】

+  // Determine the next lanes to work on, using the fields stored
+  // on the root.
+  let lanes = getNextLanes(
+    root,
+    root === workInProgressRoot ? workInProgressRootRenderLanes : NoLanes,
+  );
+  if (lanes === NoLanes) {
+    // Defensive coding.
+This is never expected to happen. return null;
+  }

   // We disable time-slicing in some cases: if the work has been CPU-bound
   // for too long ("expired" work, to prevent starvation), or we're in
   // sync-updates-by-default mode.